RestorationsSOS.com - Fire and Water Damage Restoration

 Check for fires, electrical, and other household hazards.
 Search the house and check for damage using a flashlight.
 Do not light matches or candles or turn on electrical switches.

-Spilled bleaches, gasoline, and other flammable liquids may produce deadly fumes and when chemicals mix, and release flammable vapors presenting a serious fire hazard.
+Spilled bleach, gasoline, and other flammable liquids may produce deadly fumes, and when chemicals mix they can release flammable vapors presenting a serious fire or health hazard.

 If you must, use portable generators but be cautious.
 Make sure generators are installed and operated outdoors, in a well-ventilated area.
 Before refueling a generator make sure it has cooled down.